 This also holds true for down sleeping bags - professional laundering and drying for the right "fluff" before the next use.

 Occasionally, your washing machine needs a proper cleaning cycle (without washing) to get rid of detergents and other deposits.
 Take a look at your owner’s manual.

 If you haven't cleaned your washing machine in quite some time, giving your rainwear a second rinse is a good idea.
-The last thing that waterproof products need are detergent residues picked up from the washing machine.
+The last thing that waterproof product needs is detergent residue picked up from inside the washing machine.

-Detergent surfactants are known to reduce the surface tension of water, to improve its ability to spread over the fabric and seep into fibers so that it can remove dirt better.
+Detergent surfactants are known to reduce the surface tension of water, to improve its ability to spread over the fabric and seep into fibers so that it can better remove dirt.
 For that same reason, we use soap to wash our hands.
-This is exactly the opposite of what you want your waterproofing to do.
+That's exactly the opposite of the hydrophobic finish you want your waterproofing to achieve.